Joseph020608/SQL-datawarehouse-project/README.md

 # DataWarehouse project

+This project demonstrates the design and implementation af a data warehouse using  SQL server.

+The solution integrates multiple data sources, applies ETL processes and builds a dimensional model optimized for analytical reporting.

 ### **Objective**

 Develop a modern data warehouse using SQL server to consolidate sales data, enabling analytical reporting and informed decision-making.